We’re going to guess you opened your restaurant to cook great food for great people.

 You should think of your master inventory spreadsheet as what your staff will use when they take physical inventory.
-You’ll then input information from your spreadsheet into your POS software, so you can manage your inventory levels and analyze inventory costs.
+You’ll then input information from your spreadsheet into your POS or dedicated inventory software, so you can manage your inventory levels and analyze inventory costs.

 Here’s how to set up your master inventory spreadsheet template, by field:

 Item name, to live within its respective food category